 You use the product tray to switch between the different parts of Zendesk Suite.
 At the bottom of the tray you can find the link to the Admin Center.

-Adding staff members to Zendesk Suite
+Adding team members to Zendesk Suite

 When you add admin and agent users to your Zendesk Suite account, you select the products they have access to and also their role permissions.

-As you can see above, all staff members have access to Support; however what they are allowed to do in Support (and in the other products) is based on their assigned role.
+As you can see above, all team members have access to Support; however what they are allowed to do in Support (and in the other products) is based on their assigned role.
 See Setting roles and access in Zendesk Admin Center.

 Each product contains an admin role, which allows the person assigned to this role to access the product’s admin settings to do things such as configuring the product, setting up workflows, and so on.
 You can assign the admin role to as many people as you need to.